 - Chest pain or trouble breathing, blue lips or extremities.
-These could be signs of a lung problem.
+These could be signs of a serious heart or lung problem.

 After HYQVIA infusion a temporary, soft swelling may occur around the infusion site, which may last 1 to 3 days, due to the volume of fluid infused.
-Mild or moderate pain, redness, swelling, or itching may occur at the site of infusion and generally go away in a few hours.
-Local reactions are less likely after the first few infusions.
+The following possible side effects may occur at the site of infusion and generally go away within a few hours, and are less likely after the first few infusions.

-- The most common side effects of HYQVIA are headache, fatigue, nausea, fever, and vomiting.
+The most common side effects of HYQVIA are:

-These are not all the possible side effects with HYQVIA.
-Talk to your healthcare professional about any side effects that bother you or that don’t go away.
+These are not all the possible side effects.
+Talk to your HCP about any side effect that bothers you or that does not go away.